alexandre-75/Develop_a_software_program_in_Object-Oriented-Programming/README.md

 - Write robust Python code using <b>PEP 8</b> style guide.
 - Work with a <b>database</b> of JSON type <b>(TinyDB)</b>.

+## Context

+The project is an offline chess tournament application, this application will replace the old one due to many problems due to internet connection problems.

 ##  Project download

 _Tested on Windows 10, Python 3.10.6._